Prtfw/sagemaker-mlops-workshop/README.md

 ## Customizing for your own model

-This project is written in Python, and design to be customized for your own model and API.
+This solution is written in Python, and designed to be customized for your own model and API.

 ```
 .